 4. Ethanol production can begin in already existing infrastructure

 Since we already have existing resources for ethanol production, this removes the need to create new refineries.
-This also improves ethanol’s carbon footprint.
+This also improves corn ethanol production’s carbon footprint.
 Around 2,000 U.S. fuel stations already dispense E85 fuel.

-Pipelines, distribution networks, and refineries that carry traditional gasoline can be quickly modified to carry ethanol.
+Pipelines, distribution networks, and traditional gasoline refineries can be quickly modified to carry ethanol.
 This is the same for fuel station resources, which could be easily transitioned to distribute ethanol with only a few changes.

 5. It is an energy-balanced type of fuel